Rezact/Rezact/README.md

 # Rezact Stores: Simplified State Management

-In Rezact, state management is made even more straightforward with the introduction of "stores."
+In Rezact, state management is made even more straightforward.
 Unlike other frameworks where stores might involve a lot of boilerplate or additional libraries, Rezact offers a minimalist and intuitive approach.

 ## Creating a Store